 July 2008 - October 2011, Russia/Mongolia Country Director, J5, U.S. Pacific Command, Camp H. M. Smith, HI

-October 2011 - Present, Deputy Commander, 517th Training Group, Defense Language Institute Foreign Language Center, Presidio of Monterey, CA
+October 2011 - June 2013, Deputy Commander, 517th Training Group, Defense Language Institute Foreign Language Center, Presidio of Monterey, CA

 MAJOR AWARDS AND DECORATIONS